-- Press the Add Action button under the information header.
-Available Action types will then be presented in a select list. - · Notification Action: Specify account users to receive notification when this event triggers. - System Action: Assign Actions for the system to process when this event triggers. - Choose Notification Action from the notification list.
+• Press the Add Action button under the information header.
+Available Action types will then be presented in a select list

+- Send Action: Specify account users to receive notification when this event triggers. - System Action: Assign Actions for the system to process when this event triggers. - Choose Notification Action from the notification list

-- A. Input the subject for the notification.
-See Figure 25. - B. Customize the message body for the notification.
-See Figure 25. - C. The Recipient list identifies who will receive the notification.
+A. Input the subject for the notification.
+See Figure 25.

+B. Customize the message body for the notification.
+See Figure 25.

+C. The Recipient list identifies who will receive the notification.
 See Figure 26.

-- Select the icon next to a user to specify how they will be notified. - Choose if you want notifications sent immediately, when triggered, or if you want a delay before sending and press Set. - A green icon indicates that the users will receive the notifications. - If a delay has been selected, the delay time will display beside the icon.
+- Select the icon next to a user to specify how they will be notified. - Choose if you want notifications sent immediately, when triggered, or if you want a delay before sending and press Set. - A green icon indicates that the users will receive the notifications and what type of notifications will be received. - If a delay has been selected, the delay time will display beside the icon.